 Beaver dams benefit many wildlife species but they can create problems for humans.
 This publication provides information on how to reduce the risk of property damage and minimize the impacts on important wildlife habitat associated with beaver ponds, when beaver and beaver dams are removed.

-- Factsheet on BMPs for Beaver Conflicts - This factsheet, summarized from the publication listed above, provides an overview of what to do when there is problem with beavers on your property and is summary.
+- Factsheet on BMPs for Beaver Conflicts - This factsheet, summarized from the publication listed above, provides an overview of what to do when there is problem with beavers on your property.

 Learning to live with bats will help with the long-term conservation of bats.